SModelS/protomodels/README.rst

 ^^^^^^

-Various tools and helpers needed for protomodelling, e.g. history recording, or the code creates "fake" databases.
+Various tools and helpers needed for protomodelling, e.g. history recording, or the code that creates "fake" databases.

 plotting
 ^^^^^^^^